 The poem might also be seen in light of the three gunas, the three basic qualities or properties of Hinduism.
 The poet playfully suggests that "discernment" is connected to sattva — light, clarity, purity, intelligence, and non-attachment — and that this perfect state is threatened by the passion of rajas and the lust of tamas.

 As I was saying in the section on space, geography plays a large role in determining culture and the way people understand and express ideas.
 In Europe, dangerous attraction might be seen in terms of the Greek and Judeo-Christian traditions in which women tempt men — from the sirens and Circe to Eve and Jezebel.
 In the song, “One of These Nights,” the Eagles use this tradition when they sing, “I’m looking for the daughter of the Devil himself, I’m looking for an angel in white.”
-In Hindu India, a poet might see the temptation of a beautiful woman in terms of an apsara, and the threat involved in terms of basic properties of all matter and spirit.
-In the West, on the other hand, a poet might see this in terms of angels and devils.
+In Hindu India, a poet might see the temptation of a beautiful woman in terms of an apsara, and the threat involved in terms of basic properties of dark matter and light spirit.
+In the West, on the other hand, a poet might see this in terms of bright angels and dark devils.
 One thing that remains constant here, however, is the use of colour to explore the nature of relationships.